OCR is a mechanism for reading data from identity documents.

 How does the OCR system work?

-Once you know what is OCR software, is time to learn who it works.
+Once you know what is OCR software, is time to learn how it works.
 The character recognition system has two stages:

 - Image digital processing that modifies the input image to remove all elements that can affect character recognition.
 It involves a thresholding process (to convert the image to binary), cleaning and noise removal, and morphological transformations to improve the layout, especially in the case of handwriting recognition.